 You might have also come across a one-way sync.

-Difference Between One-way and Two-way Sync
+What is the Difference Between One-way and Two-way Sync?

-In one-way synchronization data is passed only in a single direction, from one system to another.
+In one-way synchronization, data is passed only in a single direction, from one system to another.
 Consider a Managed Services Provider (MSP) that provides managed services to its customers.
 Data almost always passes from the MSP to the customer and never the other way around.
 This is an example of a one-way synchronization.

-When discussing two-way synchronization, the data always remains consistent and accurate between both the connected systems.
 In one-way synchronization, data is only allowed to pass from system A to system B and not from system B to system A. If data changes or is deleted in system A, then the corresponding changes are reflected in system B.

 This is a little different from automation.
 Automations are usually one-way, for instance, create a Slack notification when a new lead books a product demo.
 There’s hardly any one-on-one connection between the automated entities.
 Once the notification is set off, the relationship ceases to exist.

 On the other hand, two-way synchronization is an integration that establishes and maintains an ongoing relationship between the synced entities.
-So, if one entity is updated in one system, it’s also updated in another system.

 How does a Two-way Synchronization Work?